-Be currently enrolled at Rochester Institute of Technology - Croatia.
+- Be currently enrolled at Rochester Institute of Technology - Croatia.

-Have completed at least fifty percent (50%) of the credit hours required for graduation.
+- Have completed at least fifty percent (50%) of the credit hours required for graduation.

-Have officially declared a major within the Hospitality Department. -2-
+- Have officially declared a major within the Hospitality Department. -2-

-Have a cumulative GPA of at least a 3.0 and/or be in the top twenty (20%) of the class.
+- Have a cumulative GPA of at least a 3.0 and/or be in the top twenty (20%) of the class.

-Agree to uphold the values of excellence, leadership, creativity, service, and ethics.
+- Agree to uphold the values of excellence, leadership, creativity, service, and ethics.

 The Saunders College Honors students participate in academic and service activities, collaborate with Engineering students in a seminar series that spans three semesters, and visit companies on a weeklong business trip in the spring.
-Learn more by visiting the Honors webpage.
+Learn more by visiting the Saunders Honors webpage.